MarbleItUp/MIULevelCreationKit/README.md

 ![image alt text](ReadmeImages/image_8.png)

-Once the Start and End pads are placed, lets adjust the Level Bounds so that it encompases the entire level.
+Once the Start and End pads are placed, let's adjust the Level Bounds so that it encompasses the entire level.
 Select the LevelBounds object and adjust its position and Box Collider Size so that it fits nicely around the level.

 Your resulting bounds should look something like this:

 ![image alt text](ReadmeImages/image_9.png)

-We’re almost ready to export the level, but lets add a rock and a bumper first.
+We’re almost ready to export the level, but let's add a rock and a bumper first.

 You can add a bumper the same way you added the Start Pad, which is in Gameplay section of the *Level Kit Window*, place it wherever you like on the level.